AgileRL/AgileRL/docs/api/algorithms/llmreinforce.rst

 score-function policy-gradient method. ``LLMREINFORCE`` brings this approach to causal language model finetuning with turn-aware trajectories.

-In AgileRL, the algorithm uses Return Batch Normalization (ReBN) to improve stability in practice:
+In AgileRL, the algorithm uses Return Batch Normalization (ReBN) — as popularized by the `GEM paper <https://arxiv.org/abs/2510.01051>`_ — to improve stability in practice:

 * **Turn-level Monte Carlo returns:** discounted returns are computed across turns for each sampled trajectory.